 While the report does not say to avoid the outdoors altogether, it recommends precautions and warns of the dangers of indoor tanning beds.
 The report advises wearing sunscreen, a hat and sunglasses, as well as minimizing time in the sun.

-Dr. Lawrence Green, dermatologist at Shady Grove Adventist Hospital, says indoor tanning beds can raise your risk of melanoma, the deadliest form of skin cancer, by 59 percent and the risk increases with each use.
+Dr. Lawrence Green, dermatologist at Adventist HealthCare Shady Grove Medical Center, says indoor tanning beds can raise your risk of melanoma, the deadliest form of skin cancer, by 59 percent and the risk increases with each use.
 Tanning beds contain primarily UVA rays which pose a greater risk for skin cancer and wrinkles.

 Tips from Dr. Green